akrolsmir/oneword/README.md

   - `Vetur` for Vue syntax highlighting
   - `Prettier` for format-on-save
-  - `i18n Alley` for text/translation display
+  - `i18n Ally` for text/translation display

     - Then open VSCode `Preferences: Open Settings (JSON)`, and add